buryang/Shard/README.md

 # MetaInit
 ---------------------
-Learn to build a real time vulkan renderer
+Learn to build a real time vulkan renderer; like unreal engine but desgin based on vulkan